-Gross written premium recognition was changed in 2018 compared to 2017 in order to harmonise recognition principles within the Company.
-The Company started to recognise full period insurance premium at the inception of risk coverage for the Estonian business which had a one-off effect of €13,192 thousand on the balance of gross premiums written at the beginning of the reporting year.
-However, there was only an immaterial effect on gross premiums earned and the result of the Company as a whole in the reporting period.
-The one-off effect has been derived from the policies issued in 2017 and valid as at 1 January 2018.
-Only instalment premium amounts of those policies were recognised in 2017.
-Due to the change, the premium amount for the remaining period of such policies was recognised as a one-off effect in line with the new method introduced.
+Gross written premium recognition was changed in 2018.
+The Company started to recognise full period insurance premium at the inception of risk coverage for the Estonian business which had a one-off effect of $\in$ 13,192 thousand on the balance of gross premiums written at the beginning of the year 2018.